rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 and are collected in the Open Biomedical Ontology (OBO) Foundry.

 There are fewer rich ontologies dealing with social science content than there are for natural science.
-One challenge is "social ontology" that is in developing definitions for social terms.
+One challenge is "social ontology", that is, developing definitions for social terms.
 It is difficult to define exactly what is a family, a crime, or money.
 In most cases, an operational definition or an approximate definition may suffice where structured documentation of the definitions are unavailable.
-Moreover, while social terms are especially difficult to define for casual speech, it seems possible to make clear, though perhaps cumbersome, definitions for scholarly applications.
+Moreover, while social terms are especially difficult to define for vernacular speech, it seems possible to make clear, though perhaps cumbersome, definitions for scholarly applications.

 DATA REPOSITORIES
 =================